codingman-aiwass/privacy_compliance/README.md

 - Install the tesseract and config its language package.

 - If you want to run with config file, run`python3 run.py -c config.ini`, else run `python3 run.py
+- If you want to run this tool in docker, you can go and check `the how_to_run_docker.md`.

 #### Note